jsirait/honor_thesis/README.md

+#Senior Thesis

-"#Senior Thesis \nThesis on the social genres of news sources for honors"
+Thesis on the social genres of news sources for honors